 Each year, thousands of school children visit Hamsterley Forest to learn more about forests, the wildlife within them and to enjoy themselves in a truly natural and safe environment.

 OASES Northeast is the learning provider working out of Hamsterley Forest.
 With over 15 years experience of leading groups in an outdoor setting, they are available to book if required.
-Groups who intend to organise a self-led visit are still required to make contact with the ranger on site and complete a booking form.
+Groups who intend to organise a self-led visit are still required to make contact with OASES and complete a booking form.
 Please note, parking charges apply whether your group is self-led or led by paid leaders.

 Before you visit

-To help ensure a safe visit, the learning provider will complete a risk assessment for every group visit to the wood, including an assessment of the facilities and the activities to be undertaken.
+To help ensure a safe visit, the learning provider will complete a risk assessment for every led group visit to the wood, including an assessment of the facilities and the activities to be undertaken.
 A copy of this is available on request.
 It is also important that you complete your own risk assessment, as you will be in overall charge of the group.
 The actions arising from this assessment should include informing parent helpers as well as the children of what standard of clothing and footwear is expected.

 Getting to the Forest